-Lab : Configuring Middleware and Services in ASP.NET Core
+Lab: Configuring Middleware and Services in ASP.NET Core

-- Working with Static Files

-- Creating custom middleware

-- Using dependency injection

-- Injecting a service to a controller

-- Use existing middleware to set up an ASP.NET Core application. - Create your own middleware and use it to define custom behavior. - Understand the basic principles behind Dependency Injection, and how it is used in ASP.NET Core. - Know how to create a custom service, configure its scope, and inject it to both middleware and ASP.NET Core MVC controllers.
+- Working with Static Files - Creating custom middleware - Using dependency injection - Injecting a service to a controller - After completing this module, students will be able to: - Use existing middleware to set up an ASP.NET Core application. - Create your own middleware and use it to define custom behavior. - Understand the basic principles behind Dependency Injection, and how it is used in - ASP.NET Core. - Know how to create a custom service, configure its scope, and inject it to both - middleware and ASP.NET Core MVC controllers.